-Five out-of-state cannabis corporations that are Multi-State Operators (MSOs), were fined $360,000 for selling adult-use cannabis during patient-only hours.
+Five out-of-state cannabis corporations that are Multi-State Operators (MSOs) were fined $360,000 for adult-use cannabis sales during patient-only hours.

 Curaleaf, GTI Rise, Verano Zen Leaf, Acreage’s the Botanist, and Ascend were all fined several thousand dollars.
-They operate most of the New Jersey medical and adult-use cannabis dispensaries currently open.
+They enact most of the New Jersey medical and adult-use cannabis sales in the state.